PavelBlend/blender-molecular/README.md

 Blender Molecular
 ========================

-This is molecular addon for `blender`.
+This is molecular addon for `Blender`.

 Inspired from the 2D simulator `Really` (1998) and `Lagoa Multiphysic` in `Softimage`.